centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 - [Configuration] Extended the size of the URL, Notes and Action URL fields to avoid truncating long URLs
 - [Configuration] Fixed a regression: multiple trap definitions can use the same OID again
 - [Configuration] Fixed contact/contactgroup additive inheritance configuration using massive change
+- [Core] Fixed SQL queries when databases names contained a dash
 - [Core] Fixed the database partitioning for MySQL 8
 - [Monitoring] Fixed deletion of comments
 - [Monitoring] Fixed the "Last_update" column in legacy pages